Gardner Murphy: Career

-Murphy studied the medium, Leonora Piper, and collaborating with French chemist and psychical researcher, René Warcollier in a transatlantic telepathy experiment.
-From 1921-1925, he served as lecturer in psychology at Columbia University.
-In 1925, Clark University hosted a symposium on psychical research, and, together with Harvard psychologist William McDougall.
-Murphy argued for treating the study of telepathic abilities as an academic discipline, while recognizing the rigour of scientific experiment, and skepticism within scientific community (due to repeated debunking).
-From 1925-1929, he continued at Columbia University in the capacity of an instructor and assistant professor in psychology.
-He was re-appointed as Hodgson Fellow at Harvard in 1937.
-From 1940-1942 he was professor and chairman of the Department of Psychology at City College in New York.
-From 1952, he worked as director of research for the Menninger Foundation in Topeka, Kansas.
+Murphy studied the medium Leonora Piper and collaborated with French chemist René Warcollier on a transatlantic telepathy experiment.
+From 1921 to 1925, he lectured in psychology at Columbia University.
+In 1925, at a psychical research symposium at Clark University, Murphy and Harvard psychologist William McDougall advocated for the academic study of telepathy, while acknowledging scientific skepticism due to past debunking efforts.
+From 1925 to 1929, Murphy was an instructor and assistant professor at Columbia.
+He became the Hodgson Fellow at Harvard in 1937 and served as professor and chairman of psychology at City College, New York, from 1940 to 1942.
+In 1952, he became director of research at the Menninger Foundation in Topeka, Kansas.

 Murphy was elected to the presidency of the American Psychological Association in 1944.
-He subsequently served as the President of the British Society for Psychical Research in 1949 (which he joined in 1917), and was Director of the Parapsychology Foundation in 1951.
+He subsequently served as the President of the British Society for Psychical Research in 1949 (which he joined in 1917) and was Director of the Parapsychology Foundation in 1951.
 Murphy authored several texts in psychology, including, Historical Introduction to Modern Psychology (1928; 1949), Personality (1947), and Human Potentialities (1958).
 He was a contributor to personality, social and clinical psychology and an early exponent of humanistic psychology.
 During these years, Murphy continued his association with psychical research, including sitting on the council of the American Society for Psychical Research, and serving as chair of its research committee; serving as an editor of the Journal of Parapsychology (1939–1941), speaking at professional symposium on psychical research; writing reports, reviews, and critical articles in general scientific, psychological, as well as parapsychological journals.
 He also supported (through his own book royalties) experimental studies by J. G. Pratt at Columbia (1935–1937); authoring an introductory review to the field, The Challenge of Psychical Research (1961), as well as William James and Psychical Research (1973) (with R. Ballou), and a 20-page article on parapsychology for the Encyclopedia of Psychology (1946); editing an English-language publication of Warcollier's reports (1938) and writing forewords for several parapsychological monographs.

 Murphy died on 18 March 1979 in Washington, D.C.